 In a bowl, using a hand-mixer (or electric stand-mixer), add in the butter and beat on high-speed until smooth and creamy, about 2 minutes.

-Turning the mixer on low-speed, add in the powdered sugar, vanilla, bourbon (if using) and 1 Tbsp of Almond milk, mixing everything together until well combined, airy, and smooth.
+Turning the mixer on low-speed, add in the powdered sugar, vanilla, bourbon (if using) and 1 tablespoon of Almond milk, mixing everything together until well combined, airy, and smooth.

-NOTE: If buttercream is too ‘runny’, add additional powdered sugar (1 Tbsps at a time); if too thick, add additional heavy cream (1 Tbsp at a time).
+NOTE: If buttercream is too ‘runny’, add additional powdered sugar (1 Tbsps at a time); if too thick, add additional heavy cream (1 tablespoon at a time).

 Add buttercream frosting to a piping bag and pipe onto cooled cupcakes and sprinkle with rainbow sprinkles and enjoy!